 Machine learning has solved with success many mono-task problems, but at the expense of long wasteful training times.
 Meta-learning promises to leverage the experience gained on previous tasks to train models faster, with fewer examples, and possibly better performance.
 Approaches include learning from algorithm evaluations, from task properties (or meta-features), and from prior models.

-Following the AutoDL 2019-2020 challenge series and past meta-learning challenges and benchmarks we have organized, including MetaDL@NeurIPS'21, we are organizing two competitions in 2022:
+Following the AutoDL 2019-2020 challenge series and past meta-learning challenges and benchmarks we have organized, including MetaDL@NeurIPS'21 (read our PAPER) we are organizing three competitions in 2022:

 Contact us, if you want to join the organizing team.

 May 16, 2022: Public phase starts, starting kit available.

 May 23, 2022: Feedback phase starts, you can now make submissions.

 July 4, 2022: Final phase starts.
 No new submission: your last submission of the previous phase is tested on test data.

 July 11, 2022: Final phase ends.

 Meta-Learning from Learning Curves challenge (1st round, terminated)